jhonatang1988/holberton-smiling-school-javascript/README.md

-# making a website frontend from figma design files
+# add javascript to a website